ClayStack/claystack-docs/docs/claymatic/csmatic.md

 #### getExchangeRate()

-Returns the current exchange rate accounting for any slashing or donations and a boolean value indicating whether a slashing event has occurred (Note: Slashing is not currently enabled on Polygon).
+Returns the current exchange rate accounting for any slashing or donations and a boolean value indicating whether a slashing event has occurred (Note: Slashing is not currently enabled on Polygon's POS staking protocol).

 ```solidity
 function getExchangeRate() returns (uint256, bool)
 ```

-### Ethereum
+### csMATIC on Ethereum
 View on [Etherscan](https://etherscan.io/token/0x38b7bf4eecf3eb530b1529c9401fc37d2a71a912).

 ```